 Details of this algorithm have been previously described.
 For convenience, we briefly summarise it below:

 A Monte-Carlo simulation is used to price a portfolio of LIBOR swaptions.
 Thousands of possible future development paths for the LIBOR interest rate are simulated using normally-distributed random numbers.
 For each of these Monte-Carlo paths, the value of the swaption portfolio is computed by applying a portfolio payoff function.
 The equations for computing the LIBOR rates and payoff are given in Prof. Mike Giles’ notes.
-Furthermore, the sensitivity of the portfolio value with respect to changes in the underlying interest rate is computed using an adjoint method.
+Furthermore, the sensitivity of the portfolio value with respect to changes in the underlying interest rate is computed using Adjoint Algorithmic Differentiation (AD).
 This sensitivity is a Greek, called λ, and its computation is detailed in the paper Monte Carlo evaluation of sensitivities in computational finance.
 Both the final portfolio value and the λ value are obtained by computing the mean of all per-path values.